thephpleague/csv/docs/9.0/converter/xml.md

 This method takes two arguments:

 - the tabular data as defined for the `XMLConverter::convert` method;
-- a `DOMDocument` object to import the data into.
+- a `DOMDocument` object to import the data into;

-Of note the resulting `DOMElement` is attached to the given `DOMDocument` object but not yet included in the document tree.
+Note that the resulting `DOMElement` is attached to the given `DOMDocument` object but not yet included in the document tree.
 To include it, you still need to call a DOM insertion method like `appendChild` or `insertBefore` with a node that *is* currently in the document tree.

 ```php